 301.06 – Disclosures must include the following:

-· Site Analysis – Description of project, date of site analysis, identification of individuals performing site analysis, client staff interviewed, if any, procedures performed, discussion of common area and exclusive use common area components, disclosure of sampling used if not all components evaluated, no destructive testing is performed
+- On-site Analysis – Description of project, date of on-site analysis, identification of individuals performing on-site analysis, client staff interviewed, if any, procedures performed, discussion of common area and exclusive use common area components, disclosure of sampling used if not all components evaluated, no destructive testing is performed

-· Component Analysis – Assembly of components based on site analysis, statement regarding completeness of component list, summary description of how repair or replacements costs were derived, statement regarding reliance on client data and that it is deemed reliable, list of excluded components with reason for exclusion, statement of other exclusions
+- Component Analysis – Assembly of components based on the on-site analysis, statement regarding completeness of component list, summary description of how repair or replacements costs were derived, statement regarding reliance on client data and that it is deemed reliable, list of excluded components with reason for exclusion, statement of other exclusions